 There’s rumor of a couple of surprise musical guests, playing an unplugged set.
 Let’s hope it’s true, because they’re great, local talent.
 I can’t confirm it but…..just saying.

 Here’s a list of scheduled vendors and their products for the week:

 Always Somethin’ Farm will be bringing their regular goat milk soap and cream products, prize winning garlic, and garlic braids.
-Chris and Mike tell me that they may have RASPBERRIES again this week.
-They’ve had them the past few weeks, and they’ve sold out quickly so, if you want them, get there pronto.

 Shannon and Erin will be at the Glenfiddich booth with lots of baked goods—breads, cookies, biscotti, etc. They may also have fresh salsa (red and green).
 If you like a good cup cake or cinnamon bun, stop by their booth, say hello and purchase yourself a wonderful treat.

 Basically Bagels will also be here this week with great bagels and more, including bags of bagel chips and great BIG chocolate chip cookies.